17 January 2019

 Opt for quick fixes, not complete transformations.
 If you extensively renovate the kitchen and bathrooms just before you sell, you probably won’t get your money back.

-However, many estate agents agree that you’re not actually selling your house, you’re selling your kitchen – that’s how important it is.
+However, many estate agents agree on a key property trend – that you’re not actually selling your house, you’re selling your kitchen – that’s how important it is.
 So, it’s probably wise to spend a bit of money painting, adding lighting and new door handles or knobs, fixing cupboards, changing shelf liners, adding a rug, etc.

 The next step is to do a good spring clean, especially if you have pets.
 Ruthlessly declutter your home and deep clean the kitchen and bathrooms as well as cupboards, curtains, carpets, windows and surfaces.
 Your home will appear more spacious and will smell and look fresh.
 The other plus is that it’s easier and quicker to move out when you don’t have years of hoarding to go through.